sg-s/xolotl/docs/how-to/change-existing-models.md

     {'NaV.gbar'     }
 ```

 Get the values of some arbitrary properties.
+In this case, we find the reversal
+potentials of the `ACurrent` and the `HCurrent` conductances in the `AB` compartment.

 ```matlab
 >> x.get('AB*Current.E')